 In other words, they’ve learned they can accomplish more through fewer leaders who know how to develop and empower lay leaders and volunteer teams.
 That’s why it didn’t surprise me that growing churches also do better at leadership development and maintaining healthy span-of-care ratios.
 The side benefit to having fewer, stronger leaders is that churches can also afford to pay those leaders more.

 Churches with a lean staff depend on a solid software to support their lay leaders and volunteer teams.
-Learn more about Church Community Builder's software features .
-We build church management software around the model of Ephesians 4:11-12 that allows you to equip and empower your leaders.
+Learn more about Church Community Builder's .
+We build around the model of Ephesians 4:11-12 that allows you to equip and empower your leaders.

 Find the original article "Differences Between Growing & Declining Churches: Ministry Leadership at The Unstuck Group.